1955 Mille Miglia: Race

-After Florence was Bologna, 65 miles (107 km) away, through the fearsome Futa Pass in Tuscany - one of the most difficult parts of this race.
+After Florence was Bologna, 65 miles (107 km) away, over the fearsome Futa Pass in Tuscany - one of the most difficult parts of this race.
 Bologna was nearby Modena, which was home to the headquarters of both Ferrari and Maserati.
-Herrmann crashed on this stage and was out; Moss was at his best, out to shatter the one-hour bogey, and he was now 27 minutes and 38 seconds ahead of Fangio, and was fastest on this section, 4½ minutes ahead of Magiloli.
+After the pit stop, Herrmann's car had a loose gas filler cap, located right behind the driver's head inside the streamlined headrest.
+Under braking, fuel came onto the driver and into the cockpit; when it was impairing his vision, he crashed.
+Thus Herrmann/Eger No. 704 were out; Moss was at his best, out to shatter the one-hour bogey, and he was now 27 minutes and 38 seconds ahead of Fangio, and was fastest on this section, 4½ minutes ahead of Maglioli.
 When Moss and Jenkinson reached Bologna, they had crossed the Futa in 1 hour 1 minute- but had broken the record set by Giannino Marzotto in 1953.

 By the time Moss and Jenkinson had reached the town of Cremona, they had extended their lead over Fangio to 30 minutes.
 They were once again fastest over this 115 mile (185 km) stage.

 Now Moss and Jenkinson were on the final stage from Cremona to Brescia, however there was no letting up as Moss would bring the Mercedes up to 170 mph for a quick finale.
 At the finish, fêted by the Italian fans and surrounded by their team, the Englishmen discovered just how successful they had been.
-They had won the Mille Miglia, and had left all records shattered in the wake of their victorious 300SLR.
-In second place came Fangio driving alone in the only other 300SLR to finish 32 minutes behind.
+They had won the Mille Miglia, and had left all records shattered in the wake of their victorious 300 SLR.
+In second place came Fangio driving alone in the only other 300 SLR to finish, 32 minutes behind.
 Third was the Ferrari 376 S of Umberto Maglioli/Gino Monetferrario and fourth Francesco Giardini’s 2-litre Maserati A6GCS.
 Moss and Jenkinson reached Brescia at 17:29; 10 hours and 7 minutes after they left Brescia at 07:22.
 Moss became the first and only Briton and one of the few non-Italians to win the Mille Miglia.
 Moss also won the Index of Performance, normally won by the smaller capacity cars.

 Classification

 Official results

 Of the 521 starters, 281 were classified as finishers.
-Therefore, only a selection of notably racers has been listed below.
+Therefore, only a selection of notable racers has been listed below.

 Class winners are in bold text.